gunnar0022/my-yomitan-setup/README.md

 ```
 **Be sure to save your changes!**
 ### 1.4 Upload to web
+- Close the card editing pages, but leave the main Anki page open.
-You will likely need to sync your changes after this.
-If prompted, be sure to hit **Upload to Anki Web**
+- You will need to sync your changes after this.
+- If prompted, be sure to hit **Upload to Anki Web**
+- If not propmted, hit Sync, then **Upload to Anki Web**

 ### 1.5 Create Empty Deck
 - You'll want to create a new deck that new flashcards can get sent too.